B-got-banned/dice-roller/README.md

 # Dice Roller 🎲

 A simple web-based dice roller app built with HTML, CSS, and JavaScript.
-Roll the dice (particular number of dice) with a click and get random results every time!
+Roll the dice (your choice of the number of dice) with a click and get random results every time!

 ## Features